 2. Participate in Volunteer Programs

-In addition to official park-sponsored programs, local conservation efforts often rely on volunteers for activities such as trail maintenance, invasive species removal, and litter clean-up like those offered by San Juan Mountains Association.
+In addition to official park-sponsored programs, local conservation efforts often rely on volunteers for activities such as trail maintenance, invasive species removal, and litter clean-up.
 By donating time and energy to these efforts, you can directly improve the health of public lands and ensure that they remain accessible and enjoyable for future generations.

 3. Advocate for Public Lands Legislation